Accident report in teen's Florida park ride death says seat was locked

 Sampson came out of the seat when the magnets engaged to slow the ride during the descent, according to the report, which was based on ride employee witnesses and was obtained by CNN.

-"Harness was still in a down and locked position when the ride stopped," said the report from the Fair Rides division of the Florida Department of Agriculture and Consumer Services.
+"Harness was still in a down and locked position when the ride stopped," said the report filed by the operator with the Fair Rides division of the Florida Department of Agriculture and Consumer Services.

 The report named three witnesses, all listed as employees.